ckallum/ckallum.github.io/server/README.md

 - All user inputs are sanitized to prevent XSS attacks
 - Passwords are stored as bcrypt hashes, not plaintext
 - Consider adding rate limiting for production use
+- Use HTTPS in production to protect data in transit

+### Important Security Note

+The current implementation uses a challenge-response mechanism that still requires the server to have access to the plaintext password for verification.
+This is a significant limitation for a production system.

+**For a more secure production system, consider these alternatives:**

+1. **Public Key Cryptography:**
+   - Generate client-side key pairs
+   - Use asymmetric cryptography for authentication without exposing passwords

+2. **OAuth or OpenID Connect:**
+   - Delegate authentication to a specialized service
+   - Implement proper token-based authentication

+3. **Use Argon2id or PBKDF2 instead of plain SHA-256:**
+   - These algorithms are designed specifically for password hashing and verification
+   - They can be combined with challenges for secure verification

+4. **Verifiable Credentials:**
+   - Use a zero-knowledge proof system that validates authentication without exposing secrets

+5. **Specialized Authentication Services:**
+   - Consider Auth0, Firebase Authentication, or similar services
+   - They handle security best practices and updates for you

+Remember: Never hardcode passwords in your code or store them in version control.
+The current implementation still needs improvement for production use.